Chong-Tuc-Yee/CS50-Introduction-to-Computer-Science/Pset4/recover/README.md

 $ ./recover card.raw
 ```

 To check whether the JPEGs the program spit out are correct, simply double-click and take a look.
-If each photo appears intact, the operation was likely a success.
+If each photo appears intact, the operation was likely a success. <br>
-A total of **49 JPG files** should be recovered.<br>
+A total of **49 JPG files** should be recovered.

 ![image](https://user-images.githubusercontent.com/107826905/213927953-dfce2035-0d3f-489b-b790-960e95b3fe2d.png)